iriiiina/scripts/README.md

 ## find-specification-by-name.sh
     ./find-specification-by-name.sh [text_in_file_title]
 Finds file in specific directory by name.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

 ## find-text-in-specification.sh
     ./find-text-in-specification.sh [text_in_the_file_content]
 Finds files where given text is present.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

 ## open-last-specification.sh
     ./open-last-specification.sh [text_in_file_title]
 Finds file in specific directory by name and opens last modified version.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

 ## get-errors-to-file.sh
     ./get-errors-to-file.sh [path_to_log_file]